 In 2007, WHO released a report which concluded that:

 Toxicological and clinical studies vary in their results addressing kava hepatotoxicity, but experimental studies and clinical trials suggest that water extracts are devoid of toxic effects on the liver.”
-(WHO, emphasis mine)
+(10, emphasis mine)

 They did, however, recommend that kava be available only through a prescription in order to better monitor its use.